 If you book the Ski Course only with Snoworks you will need to read and agree to the Booking Conditions referring to the Ski Course.
 If you also book accommodation, transfers and other services through Snoworks you will also need to read and agree to the Booking Conditions referring to ‘Other Services’.

-Ski course: refers to all Snoworks Ski Courses, (Ski, Adventure, Professional and corporate) as described on the Snoworks website.
+Ski course: refers to all Snoworks Ski Courses as described on the Snoworks website.

-By booking a ski course either by telephone, post, email or directly online through the ‘Reseve Your Space’ facility, you will be agreeing to these booking conditions.
+By booking a Ski Course either by telephone, email or directly online through the ‘Reserve Your Space’ facility, you will be agreeing to these Booking Conditions.
 If you are booking on behalf of others you will also be taking on responsibility that the other members of your group have read and agree to these booking conditions.
-Please read them carefully and make sure the other members of your party also read them, if there is anything you are unsure about please contact us immediately.
-All the booking conditions along with information on our website, brochures, telephone conversations and any letters or emails that you have received form the basis for your contract with Snoworks Ltd.
+Please read them carefully and make sure the other members of your party also read them.
+If there is anything you are unsure about please contact us immediately.
+All the booking conditions along with information on our website, brochures, telephone conversations and any letters or emails that you have received form the basis of your contract with Snoworks Ltd.

-Ski course prices may increase in line with inflation and exchange rates or for other reasons and these will be shown on the website in the courses section.
-The ski course prices are only guaranteed against any changes once you have booked and paid, the ski course price will be shown on your confirmation invoice.
+Ski Course prices may increase/decrease at any time for numerous reasons and these will be shown on the website on each course date.
+The course prices are guaranteed against any changes once you have booked and paid a deposit.

 If you need to cancel your ski course, the following cancellation charges will apply per person per course: